-Tavistock gender clinic to be closed by NHS over safety fears
+Failing children’s gender service to be replaced by local hubs

-Safety concerns over the Tavistock and Portman’s child gender identity clinic have prompted NHS bosses to shut the service.
+The NHS’s model for children’s gender identity services is neither “safe nor viable”, new report says

-The clinic is the only gender identity service for children in the country and a damming report has found it is neither a “safe nor viable” long term option.
+The NHS’ only gender identity clinic for children is neither “safe nor viable” and is set to be replaced by region hubs.

+A damning report into gender identity services run by The Tavistock and Portman Hospital, as found the model is putting children at risk.

 The interim report, by Dr Hillary Cass, has said the single service should be replaced by regional centers.

+The contract for the gender identity service at the Trust will be brought to a close, the NHS has said.

+It will then expand provision and establish two services led by specialist children’s hospitals in London and the north west by Spring 2023.

-It warned children and young people are being subjected to “lengthy” waits for access gender dysphoria services during which time they may be put at “considerable risk”.
+Dr Cass’ report warned children and young people are being subjected to “lengthy” waits for access gender dysphoria services during which time they may be put at “considerable risk”.

+The report said a “fundementally different” service model is needed which can provide timely and appropriate care for children.

+The current service, run by The Tavistock and Portman Hospital, has previouly been accused of rushing children into hormonal treatment.

 Register for free to continue reading